Top 11 Ideas to Improve Employee Development & Growth

 Many employees wish to advance, ideally at their current place of work.
 The key to their success lies in cultivating personal and professional skills relevant to their goals.
 By linking L&D programs with promotions and extra responsibilities, along with greater compensation, workers will be even more motivated to invest effort in their skill development.

-L&D programs also enable managers to identify future leaders.
-Perhaps not every good employee is management material, but performance within leadership-oriented courses can be a good indicator of who should form the next generation of supervisors and executives.
+L&D programs also enable managers to identify workers with natural leadership skills.
+Perhaps not every good employee is management material, but performance within leadership development courses can be a good indicator of who should form the next generation of supervisors and executives.

 Idea 3: Make it an Important Company Effort

-One of the barriers for employee development is that it can interfere with regular work schedules, and many workers are reluctant to spend their few free hours in L&D programs.
-Companies should permit employees to take at least part of their development program during work hours so as to “share the pain” of time spent away from their desk or post.
+One of the barriers to employee development is that it can interfere with regular work schedules, and many workers are reluctant to spend their few free hours in L&D programs.
+Companies should permit employees to take at least part of their development program during work hours so as to “share the pain” of time spent away from their desks or posts.

-There are many other steps that can be taken by the company in support of L&D programs.
-Course lists, access to mentors and skilled peers, and a knowledge base are a few of the development resources that companies should make available.
+Companies can do many things to encourage and support L&D programs.
+Course lists, access to mentors and skilled peers, and a knowledge base are a few of the development resources that employers should make available.

 Finally, for employees in search of higher education, the company should provide at least partial reimbursement for relevant courses.
 Employees with diplomas and degrees add to the prestige of the firm and enhance the general level of skill in their area of work.